Aftershocks continue to hit near Hawthorne

 During a 90-minute span after the first earthquake, the USGS reported 22 earthquakes.

-Churchill County and Carson City report no damage.
+Churchill County and Carson City reported no damage.

 Prior to the earthquakes rattling Hawthorne, the USGS also showed a small cluster of quakes in the Mammoth area 65 direct miles southwest of Hawthorne and Ridgecrest, Calif., which is home to Naval Air Weapons Station China Lake.
 The Mammoth area has a history of earthquake activity.